-Plywood braced panels: New plywood installed to a length of cripple wall to provide Strengthening: Foundation and/or cripple wall work intended to yield improved performance during an earthquake.
-Wall line:
+New plywood installed to a length of cripple wall to provide Plywood braced panels: strengthening.

+Foundation and/or cripple wall work intended to yield improved Strengthening: performance during an earthquake.

-All wall segments forming the overall building dimension on
+Wall line: All wall segments forming the overall building dimension on one of arthquake